 When a writer’s muse seems to be on vacation, she may be at a loss for story ideas.
 While there are a number of sites and tools online to help get the creative juices flowing, one tool that writers might overlook is studying folktales.

-After reading the story I knew the MC would need to become a child.
+After reading the story, I knew the MC would need to become a child.
 I think every children’s writer is aware that children want to read about children, not adults.
 And, the MC needs to be a couple of years older than the target audience the author is writing for.

-When choosing a title for your book, it’s important to keep it in line with the story and make it something that will be marketable to the age group you’re targeting.
-I chose Walking Through Walls, and it is scheduled to be available March 2011(published through 4RV Publishing).
+When choosing a title for your book, it’s important to keep it in line with the story and make it marketable to the age group you’re targeting.
+I chose “Walking Through Walls,” which was scheduled to be available in March 2011 through 4RV Publishing.

-To keep the flavor of your story consistent, you will also need to give it a feeling of authenticity.
+To keep the flavor of your story consistent, you will also need to give it a sense of authenticity.
 This will involve some research.
 How did the people dress during the time of your story?
 What names were used?
 What did they eat?
 What type of work or schooling was available?
 What locations might you mention?
 What type of crops and vegetation would be present?
 What types of homes did they live in?
 There are many aspects of the story that you will want to make as authentic as possible.
 And, it does matter, even in fiction stories; it will add richness to your story.

 The next time you’re in the library, ask the librarian to show you a few folktales.
 Then imagine how you might rewrite one or more of them for today’s children’s book market.

-Walking Through Walls was honored with a Children’s Literary Classics 2012 Silver Award!
-Get your copy today at Amazon.
+“Walking Through Walls” was honored with a Children’s Literary Classics 2012 Silver Award!

 MORE ON WRITING FOR CHILDREN